 \section{Introduction}

-Planning in the continuous real-world domain is a hard problem.
-Using state \cite{ahmetoglu2024discovering,ahmetoglu2022deepsym,silver2023predicate}, and action abstractions \cite{konidaris2018skills} has been shown to address this difficulty by separating high-level decision-making from low-level perception and control, where abstractions showed great success in making fast and effective robotic plans that can be generalized to other environments.
+Learning to make long-horizon plans in continuous state-action spaces, as in many real-world scenarios, is a hard problem.
+To address this issue, state \cite{ahmetoglu2024discovering,ahmetoglu2022deepsym,silver2023predicate}, and action abstractions \cite{konidaris2018skills} have been proposed for separating high-level decision-making from low-level perception and control.
+Such abstractions showed great success in making fast and effective robotic plans that can be generalized to unseen environments.
 Our paper, on the other hand, focuses on using learned action and state predicates as an intermediary layer between virtual generalist agents and environments.
-It is difficult to learn from low-level continuous robotic data as it is complex and noisy, especially in the real world.
+Learning from low-level continuous robotic data is difficult as it is complex and noisy, especially in the real world.
 Furthermore, the data is limited as it is not mostly produced by people and is only collected in controlled lab settings.
 These two issues make it hard to include raw robotic data in training datasets of multi-purpose large models such as LLMs.
-However, since their training data (text) includes information about numerous domains, LLMs have (although limited) reasoning capabilities in multiple domains, including reasoning for high-level robotic tasks.
+However, since their training data (text) provides information about numerous domains, LLMs have (although limited) reasoning capabilities in multiple domains, including reasoning for high-level robotic tasks.
 We believe abstractions can be used to bridge this gap between real-world environments and generalist virtual agents.
-State abstraction methods can be the eyes, and action abstractions can be the arms and legs of these embodied virtual generalist agents. \hakan{In the case of LLMs, Instead of including the robotic data in the training data of the LLM, one can train small abstraction models that could bridge the gap between the agent and its embodiment and the environment in which the embodiment resides.} This way, these abstraction models can handle all the low-level information while the agent is capable of high-level reasoning, which can be learned from text much more efficiently.
+State abstraction methods can be the eyes, and action abstractions can be the arms and legs of these embodied virtual generalist agents.
+In the case of LLMs, instead of including the robotic data in the training data of the LLM, one can train small abstraction models that could bridge the gap between the agent and its embodiment and the environment in which the embodiment resides.
+This way, these abstraction models can handle all the low-level information while the agent is capable of high-level reasoning, which can be learned from text more efficiently.
 An overview of how a system like this would function is provided in Figure \ref{fig:generalist-agent}.